-Bermuda

-(State or other jurisdiction of incorporation or organization) 98-1327726
+Bermuda (State or other jurisdiction of incorporation or organization) 98-1327726 (I.R.S.

-(I.R.S.
 Employer Identification Number)

-Kiniksa Pharmaceuticals, Ltd. Clarendon House 2 Church Street Hamilton HM11, Bermuda +1 (441) 295-5950

-(Address, zip code and telephone number, including area code of principal executive offices)

-Kiniksa Pharmaceuticals Corp.
-100 Hayden Avenue Lexington, MA, 02421 (781) 431-9100

-(Address, zip code and telephone number, including area code of agent for service)
+Kiniksa Pharmaceuticals, Ltd. Clarendon House 2 Church Street Hamilton HM11, Bermuda +1 (441) 295-5950 (Address, zip code and telephone number, including area code of principal executive offices) Kiniksa Pharmaceuticals Corp.
+100 Hayden Avenue Lexington, MA, 02421 (781) 431-9100 (Address, zip code and telephone number, including area code of agent for service) N/A

-(Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \Box No x Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes x No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer П Non-accelerated filer x (Do not check if a smaller reporting company) Smaller reporting company Emerging growth company x If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. x
+(Former name, former address and former fiscal year, if changed since last report)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes  No 🗌

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes  No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer

+Non-accelerated filer

+Accelerated filer□Smaller reporting company⊠Emerging growth company⊠

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No x
+Yes 🗖 No

-As of July 31, 2018 there were 49,454,662 common shares outstanding in aggregate, comprised of:
+As of October 31, 2018, there were 49,466,307 common shares outstanding in aggregate, comprised of:

-15,762,235 Class A common shares, par value \$0.000273235 per share
+15,773,880 Class A common shares, par value \$0.000273235 per share